SzparaLab/viramp-project/viramp-docs/index.rst

 VirAmp is a galaxy-based system for fast virus genome assembly and variation discovery.

+Quick Start Guide:

+1) Launch the latest version of the "Szpara_Viramp" AMI from Amazon Web Services

+2) SSH into the server and start the run.sh script using screen

+``./run.sh``

-Following is an overview of how VirAmp platform works:
+Following is an overview of how the VirAmp platform works:

 .. image:: viramp-doc/pipeline_overview.png